benashford/redis-async/README.md

 To run tests `lein test`.
 Please not this requires a Redis instance running on `localhost` and the default Redis port.
 Also, please note, this will trash anything in database 1 on that instance.

+## Revision history

+* 0.1.0 - first feature-complete release (i.e. implementation of all Redis commands, pipelining, transactions, pub/sub, etc., only exception: cluster support).
+* 0.1.1 - additional high-level scripting functionality.

 ## Still to-do

-1. Scripting support.
-2. Performance testing.
+1. Performance testing.
-3. Test coverage.
+2. Test coverage.
-4. Scripting support.
-5. Cluster support.
+3. Cluster support.
-6. Create Clojure 1.7 version using transducers
+4. Create Clojure 1.7 version using transducers

 ## License